projectara/greybus-spec/source/special.rst

 Each rail has an implicit 'Rail ID' which is equal to its position in the array of rail names returned by this response.
 The rail whose name is first in the array shall have Rail ID 0, the second shall have Rail ID 1, and so on.
+Despite using numeric IDs, the rail names returned by this operation are guaranteed to be unique.

 .. figtable::
     :nofig: